qwerty084/vue3-chessboard/README.md

 #### Available methods:

 - resetBoard() - Resets the board to the initial position
-- undoMove() - Undoes the last move
+- undoLastMove() - Undo the last move
 - getMaterialCount() - Returns the material count of both sides
 - showThreats() - Shows all possible moves/threats
 - hideThreats() - Hides all possible moves/threats
 - toggleThreats() - Toggles possible moves/threats
+- getOpeningName() - Get the opening name for the current position from lichess api
+- getOpeningDescription() - Get description of current position from wikibooks.org
+- makeMove() - Make a move programmatically on the board

 Additionally the chessground & chess.js instances are available via the board property.
 You can find the available methods for the chessground instance [here](https://github.com/lichess-org/chessground/blob/master/src/api.ts) and the available methods for the chess.js instance [here](https://github.com/jhlywa/chess.js/blob/master/README.md).